raiguard/ModernGadgets/Skins/ModernGadgets/@Resources/Readme.txt

 This software is released to you under a Creative Commons BY-NC-SA 3.0 license.
 Source code is available on GitHub under the MIT License.

-Designed and programmed by Caleb Heuer (iamanai).
+Designed and programmed by Caleb Heuer (raiguard).
 Backend code based on "Gadgets" by SilverAzide.

 Settings toggle buttons and close buttons taken from Droptop (by virginityrocks).